ShipFail/consensus-oracle/PRD.md

-# Project PRD: Thoth — Cross‑Model Source of Truth
+# Project PRD: Thoth — Golden Truth from Cross‑Model Agreement

-> A web app that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **single golden answer plus a consensus score** so humans and agents can treat it as a practical source‑of‑truth signal.
+> A web app that asks multiple frontier AI models the same question, treats each model's highest‑confidence answer as its vote, and when they agree, returns a **single golden truth answer plus a confidence signal** that people and agents can rely on as today's best practical source of truth.

 ---